thomasWeise/moptipy/README.md

 Here we list the set of examples that are provided in the [moptipy](https://github.com/thomasWeise/moptipy) repository in the folder "[examples](https://github.com/thomasWeise/moptipy/tree/main/examples)".

+- [continuous_optimization.py](https://thomasweise.github.io/moptipy/examples/continuous_optimization.html) applies a set of numerical/continuous optimization algorithms to a simple problem and prints their results.
 - [ecdf_plot.py](https://thomasweise.github.io/moptipy/examples/ecdf_plot.html) runs a small experiment on the OneMax problem and plots the [ECDF](#64-ecdf-plots).
 - [end_results_jssp.py](https://thomasweise.github.io/moptipy/examples/end_results_jssp.html) runs a small experiment with on the Job Shop Scheduling Problem (JSSP) and generates an [end results CSV file](#52-end-result-csv-files).
 - [end_results_plot.py](https://thomasweise.github.io/moptipy/examples/end_results_plot.html) applies two algorithms to the JSSP and creates [plots of end results](#63-end-results-plot).